Update 2018 08 21: A few edits

 The property losses due to the recent flooding in Alberta may be as high as $5 billion or so.
 A lot of hardship is involved, and already Premier Redford announced that the Province of Alberta will exercise its power to borrow money, so as to be able to spend a billion dollars to provide help to those who need it.
 After all, the government emptied the Heritage Trust Fund that, once-upon-a-time, not all that long ago, had been set up to save for just such a rainy day.
 Now we are back to borrowing, and, if someone must do it, it may as well be the government, so the thinking appears to go.
 The government has all of our pockets to get its hands into.

-Many more people, besides those whom the current floods affected directly, are worried about whether floods will affects their livelihoods in the future, where they live and work.
+Many more people, besides those whom the current floods affected directly, are worried about whether floods affect their livelihoods in the future, where they live and work.
 There is a tool that will help them with deciding whether their fears are justified and with making correct decisions that will help to prevent property losses and other undesirable consequences due to flooding in the future anywhere in Alberta.
 The Government of Alberta deserves to be commended to put that tool together and to make it available without any user fees.
 Check it out, bookmark it, use it and pass it on to your friends.
-It is a valuable tool, worth having, in fact, worth billions of dollars.
+It is a valuable tool, worth having, in fact, worth billions of dollars, in terms of loss prevention.

 Some may see the link to that tool on the social media, such as Facebook, and there a notification will be displayed along with the link: